Lightbox Image

 Just as the Drop-In program provides a space for children who sometimes don’t fit in other places socially or recreationally, the childcare program provides stability, support and care for all children.
 It particularly benefits those who come from low-income families, single-parent homes or those being raised by grandparents and neurodivergent children who need flexible instruction and care.

 The CYC never turns away anyone, including those who can’t pay, or those who haven’t found the right fit at other facilities.
 Take, for example, a young school-aged boy who, Mark says, is “brilliant.”
 He was terminated from every other facility he attended in Luzerne County.
 The CYC was the last chance so the boy’s mother could continue to work.
-On the autism spectrum, the young boy didn’t feel he fit in anywhere until they found the CYC.
+On the autism spectrum, he didn’t feel he fit in anywhere until they found the CYC.
 Now, according to Soprano, he is doing wonderfully at his new home away from home.

 “That’s a prime example how we are different than every other daycare center,” says Mark.

-“We adjusted our program and our curriculum to meet his needs,” emphasized Ranee Henderson, Childcare Director for the CYC.
+“We adjusted our program and our curriculum to meet his needs,” emphasized Ranee Henderson, former Childcare Director for the CYC.
 “You know, a lot of facilities are saying, this is our curriculum.
 This is our program.
 The child has to meet our needs.
 But we have to meet the needs of the child.”

 The CYC is still a hub for fun and socialization, as was the vision of Bishop William Hafey in the 1940s.
 There are two large gymnasiums, a state-of-the-art aquatics center, a playground and a summer camp program.

 The aquatics center features the largest complex in the area with an eight-lane pool and spectator seating for over 500.
 Swim lessons are offered on Saturday mornings during the school year and on weeknights during the summer.
-Due to the Covid-19 pandemic, the swim team at the CYC has been on hold, but this summer they’ll get back in the pool and be ready to compete this fall.

 Each summer, 250 enthusiastic children converge on the CYC daily for a summer of fun.
 The full-day summer camp program runs for children who have completed kindergarten through age 13.
 There are arts and crafts, multi-cultural projects, themed days and field trips.
 There’s even a Green program – where children learn to grow and cultivate their own food – educational programming, a summer reading program and tons of gym and pool time.